socketry/async-limiter/guides/timing-strategies/readme.md

 		end
 	end

-	# Mixed costs will be rate limited based on total token consumption
+	# Mixed costs will be rate limited based on total token consumption.
 end
 ```